yottaawesome/hello-calculator-32/README.md

 1. **Parameterized types:** rather than declaring a generic `Button` class that will represent all buttons, we can create parameterized types that represent each button.
 These strong types provider better guarantees than a generic `Button` class, e.g. you can't assign parameterized type to another parametized type; they are distinct.
 We can extend these stronger guarantees with techniques like function overloads for application logic, as opposed to runtime inspection and type coercion of a type-erased collection.
 2. **Tuples:** tuples provide us a powerful mechanism to create a heterogeneous collection.
 By wrapping them up in a utility type, we can create something even more useful.
 3. **Deducing this/explicit object parameter:** a C++23 feature that makes CRTP-style techniques much easier and more convenient to implement, including static polymorphism.
-4. **Generic lambas and functions**: generic lambdas remain one of the most useful additions to the C++ and are essential in generic code.
+4. **Generic lambas and functions**: generic lambdas remain one of the most useful additions to C++ and are essential in generic code.
 5. **Concepts:** these are extremely useful for dealing with a set of distinct types in generic way.
 E.g., you may wish to run some logic only on buttons (which are parameterized types); a concept can constrain the acceptable types to a function or lambda, avoiding things like extensive `if constexpr` statements.

 ## Building